Manage a Team

 Cash

 Another way to pay bonuses is to give them in cash.
-This is a more immediate way of literally handing money to your staff and showing them your appreciation.
+This is a more immediate way of handing money to your staff and showing them your appreciation.
 It may also feel more tangible because employees can actually see and feel the money.

 However, when you pay bonuses this way, they’ll still be subject to the same tax rules as when you do it with an electronic payroll process.
-So, cash bonuses can end up being a hassle for both employees and employers.
+So cash bonuses can end up being a hassle for both employees and employers.

-Stock Options as a Bonus
+Stock options as a bonus

 If your company is doing well, offering ESOs is a good form of compensation.
 It can also incentivize staff to stay longer as they may want to wait until their ESOs mature or the share price rises before selling.